 - Product Overview

-- How to log into the web-based management interface of TP-Link Wireless 4G LTE Router?
+- How do I log into the web-based Management Page of TP-Link Wireless N 4G LTE Router (new logo)

 - Troubleshooting guide of no internet access with TP-Link Wireless 4G LTE Router working as 3G/4G Router Mode

 - How do I install a SIM card for my 4G Wi-Fi router or Mobile Wi-Fi?

 A firmware update can resolve issues that the previous firmware version may have and improve its current performance.

 IMPORTANT: To prevent upgrade failures, please read the following before proceeding with the upgrade process

 - Please upgrade firmware from the local TP-Link official website of the purchase location for your TP-Link device, otherwise it will be against the warranty.
 Please click here to change site if necessary.

 - Please verify the hardware version of your device for the firmware version.
 Wrong firmware upgrade may damage your device and void the warranty.
 (Normally Vx.0=Vx.6/Vx.8 (eg:V1.0=V1.6/V1.8); Vx.x0=Vx.x6/Vx.x8 (eg:V1.20=V1.26/V1.28)